awsdocs/amazon-opensearch-service-developer-guide/doc_source/serverless-overview.md

 OCUs are billed on an hourly basis, with per\-second granularity\.
 In your account statement, you see an entry for compute in OCU\-hours with a label for data ingestion and a label for search\.
 You're also billed on a monthly basis for data stored in Amazon S3\.
 You aren't charged for using OpenSearch Dashboards\.

-You're billed for a minimum of 4 OCUs for the first collection in your account \(2 x ingest includes primary and standby, and 2 x search includes one replica for high availability\)\.
+You're billed for a minimum of 4 OCUs for the first collection in your account \(2 x ingest includes primary and standby, and 2 x search includes one active replica for high availability\)\.
 All subsequent collections can share those OCUs\.
 OpenSearch Serverless adds additional OCUs based on the compute needed to support your collections\.

 **Note**
 Collections with unique AWS KMS keys can't share OCUs with other collections\.